geoscript/geoscript-js/README.md

 ### Getting set up for development

-Clone the repository and then use Maven to pull in dependencies and run tests.
+If you'd like to contribute to GeoScript JS development, clone the repository and then use Maven to pull in dependencies and run tests.

     git clone git://github.com/tschaub/geoscript-js.git
     cd geoscript-js
     mvn install

-After pulling down the dependencies, you can launch the shell and use GeoScript JS modules as described above.
+After pulling down the dependencies, you can launch the shell and use GeoScript JS modules as described above - with one exception: use the `geoscript-dev` script in the `bin` directory.

 ### Generating a release